The Master's programme Master (Blended Learning) of Evaluation (MABLE)

 The English-language Master's programme is aimed at professionals and executives in the area of evaluation, at professionals who work on evaluation tasks in organisations, administration or ministries and at independent or self-employed consultants.

 The distance learning programme provides the participants with the opportunity to acquire scientific knowledge and skills in the area of evaluation and monitoring, a necessary requirement for the design, implementation and management of evaluations.

-Graduates of the Master's programme are awarded a diploma from Saarland University, a certificate documenting conferment of the academic degree Master of Arts (M.A.) as well as an English-language diploma supplement.
+Graduates are awarded a diploma from Saarland University, a certificate documenting conferment of the academic degree Master of Arts (M.A.) as well as an English-language Diploma Supplement.

 The distance learning programme comprises eight compulsory modules that focus on, for example